 Rocky reliefs and the statue of Hercules are mesmerizing leftovers of Bisotun, as is the primitive “hunter’s cave” said to have been settled 40,000 years ago.
 Rock reliefs are also under the arcade of Taq-e Bostan, the most notable image of which shows the last king of the Sassanid Empire with Ahura Mazda and Anahita.

 There are many natural attractions in Iran which are mostly concentrated in the north and south of Iran exactly near the Caspian Sea and the Persian Gulf.
 Thick green jungles, beautiful beach and green mountains are eye catching sites which are specific to the north of the country.
 Beautiful islands, relaxing beaches and business ports are natural tourist attractions in the south of Iran just in the Persian Gulf shore.

-Here we are going to introduce top natural Iran tourist attractions.
+Here we are going to introduce top natural Best Places to Visit in Iran.

 Valley of the Stars: Qeshm benefits from a pristine nature and this island a world of wonder, but if there’s one must see attraction, it’s the Valley of the Stars.